-Cheque clearing can be likened to an efficient factory process.
+Cheque clearing through the paper clearings can be likened to an efficient factory process.
 During the day and night, shift staff work around the clock to ensure that all the cheques that are paid in every working day (Monday to Friday, excluding bank holidays) keep to the 2-4-6 cheque clearing timescales, wherever in the UK the cheque is paid in.

-When you pay in a cheque the 2-4-6 timescales help provide clarity on:
+When your cheque is cleared through the paper clearings 2-4-6 timescales help provide clarity on:

-- After six working days the cheque can’t bounce and the money is yours to keep.
+• After six working days the cheque can’t bounce and the money is yours to